arcones/ansible-meetup/README.md

 > Ansible: Automation engine used mostly for configuration management

-We use Ansible in this project to *configure* a RaspberryPI.
+We use Ansible in this project to *configure* a RaspberryPi.

 By *configure* I mean the installation of packages and the tweak on some defaults of the standard operative system installation :woman_technologist: